Other Funding Sources

 Postgraduate Master’s Loan Scheme

-In November 2015 the UK government confirmed that a new Postgraduate Master's Loan Scheme will be introduced for students beginning master’s courses in the 2017/18 academic year.
+A Postgraduate Master’s Loan can help with course fees and living costs while you study a postgraduate master’s course.
 Individuals will be able to borrow up to a maximum of £10,000 for the purpose of completing an eligible postgraduate master’s qualification.
 These non-means-tested loans are available to both taught and research master’s students.
-Click here for more information.

 These awards are to enable Overseas and EU students to study in the United Kingdom.
 To apply for a scholarship, you will need to contact the British Embassy or High Commission or the British Council in the country of which you are a citizen.
 The scholarships are offered in more than 150 countries.
 Details and the list of eligible countries are on the website.
 These scholarships are mainly awarded to Master’s students.